If Clemson wants any part of the the conversation for the BCS national championship, it better hope that Saturday was its 2013 version of Clemsoning.

 If Clemson was looking ahead to the game against the Seminoles, it's not terribly surprising.
 The matchup just determines control of the ACC, keeps the winner in the national title picture and may determine the Heisman fates of quarterbacks Tajh Boyd and Jameis Winston.
 So, no pressure or anything.

 But man, did Clemson sweat.
-Clemsoning, a word we talked about after its Week 1 win against Georgia, is when a team underperforms and loses against a weaker opponent, something that the Tigers have gotten very good at.
+Clemsoning, a word we talked about after its week one win against Georgia, is when a team underperforms and loses against a weaker opponent, something that the Tigers have gotten very good at.
 Hence the name.

 That was dashed with a Rettig fumble.
-After Boyd ran in from 6 yards out to give Clemson the lead, Vic Beasley scampered into the end zone with a recovered fumble.
+After Boyd ran in from six yards out to give Clemson the lead, Vic Beasley scampered into the end zone after recovering that fumble.
 Game over.
 Threat of a massive Clemsoning over.
-And the matchup between two undefeated top-six teams is intact.
+And the matchup between two undefeated top six teams is intact.

 Texas Tech: If Missouri is the nation's most surprising 6-0 team, Texas Tech is right behind it.
-The Red Raiders are legitimate contenders for second in the Big 12 even though Iowa State put up a fight in Lubbock, losing 42-35.
-While the final score was close, Tech never lost the lead and Davis Webb, starting for Baker Mayfield, who was hurt against Kansas, was a 35-of-46 for 418 yards, three touchdowns and an interception.
-In case you were wondering, Tech plays Baylor in Dallas on Nov.
-16.
+The Red Raiders are legitimate contenders for second in the Big 12 behind Baylor though Iowa State put up a fight in Lubbock, losing 42-35.
+While the final score was close, Tech never lost the lead and Davis Webb, starting for Baker Mayfield, who was hurt against Kansas, was a 35-46 for 418 yards, three touchdowns and an interception.
+In case you were wondering, Tech plays Baylor in Dallas on November 16.

 South Florida: Welcome to the top of the American Athletic Conference, Bulls.
-Yes, this is the same team that lost to McNeese State by 32.
-But after beating UConn 13-10 on Saturday, USF is tied with Louisville and Houston at 2-0 in the AAC.
-And next Saturday, South Florida gets its chance at Louisville.
+Yes, this is the same team that lost to McNeese State by 32, but after beating UConn 13-10 on Saturday, USF is tied with Louisville and Houston at 2-0 in the AAC.
+And Friday night South Florida gets its chance at Louisville.
 The 2-4 Bulls will be a heavy underdog, but hey, anything's possible, right?